9Quid/WindowsServer2022-Lab/07-IIS-and-Print-Services-Configuration/README.md

 - Even virtual printers help practice real-world scenarios of deploying and managing shared resources in Active Directory.

 - Enabling `HTTPS` demonstrates encryption and trust inside Active Directory environments.

+- AD CS is a powerful tool for internal security.
+It allows you to create and manage your own certificates.

+- GPOs simplify printer deployment.
+Pushing printers out via Group Policy is highly efficient and ensures that users in specific OUs automatically get the printers they need without any manual setup.